-Whitney McVeigh: Initially when I came to research, I had the opportunity to work in the archive for three and a half weeks, I started by looking at a catalogue of contents and considering the areas I’d like to focus on.
-I began reading the correspondence of Gwendolen and Augusta Crichton Stuart and the 3rd Marquesses correspondence to Gwendolen.
-I was interested in his idea of a communion with the invisible, with the unknown.
+Whitney McVeigh: Initially, when I came to research, I had the opportunity to work in the archive for three weeks.
+I started by looking at a catalogue of contents and considering the areas I’d like to focus on.
+I began reading the correspondence of Gwendolen and Augusta Crichton Stuart as well as the 3rd Marquesses correspondence to Gwendolen.
+I was interested in his idea of a 'communion with the invisible' and the unknown.
 I was particularly drawn to Augusta Crichton Stuart.
 One of the second objects I was shown by Alice Martin, previous Head of Collections, was a book on Mount Stuart that illustrated the house as a naval hospital in the war (1914-1918).
 Augusta led this project, she was head matron.
-I read hundreds of her letters and came across her travel speech to the North Bute Literary Society and also a lecture she wrote in 1930 to the Conservative Association in Cardiff.
-In this document she asks ‘What is worthwhile doing in this world’ and talks about how the act of gaining in life can be negative without the spirit of giving something back.
+I read hundreds of her letters and came across her travel speech to the North Bute Literary Society, and also a lecture she wrote in 1930 to the Conservative Association in Cardiff.
+In this document she asks ‘What is worthwhile doing in this world’ and says how gaining in life can be negative without the spirit of giving something back.
 I was taken by many of her speeches which she almost always began saying she wasn’t a politician or a natural speaker.
 She would then go on to say everything she wanted to.
 Clearly she cared about making a difference and sharing her experiences of the world.
-I work intuitively and was drawn to Augusta.
 She had seven children and on her travels, she sent letters home about her anxieties, writing about her concerns for her children – I related to a great deal of her correspondence.

 CR: The mother/children relationship is obviously very central to much of the work that’s on display and I wonder today in an era where real letters have become a rarity, what qualities do you think the physical act of writing and folding up, licking the envelope, sending it away, walking across the street, stuffing it in to the post box and receiving it at the other end, opening, reading, re-reading, tucking it away, keeping it…what do you think that physical dimension, that act, an almost ritualistic act, adds to a relationship?